Disney's Animal Kingdom Theme Park

 Go bird watching with family and friends.
 Share what you have learned about vultures playing a major part in our ecosystem and the great dangers they face.

-You can make a big difference for vultures by volunteering your time or contributing financially to organizations, like the Disney Conservation Fund, that support research and conservation efforts.
+You can make a big difference for vultures by volunteering your time or contributing financially to organizations, like the Disney Conservation Fund, that support research and community conservation efforts.*

 Visit the Websites Below